 Recuperating from Effects of General Anesthetic

-During surgical procedures, your cat will be provided with general anesthetic to render them unconscious and to prevent them from experiencing pain during the procedure.
-However, effects of anesthesia can take some time to wear off after the procedure is complete.
+During surgical procedures, your cat will be provided with a general anesthetic to render them unconscious and to prevent them from experiencing pain during the procedure.
+However, the effects of anesthesia can take some time to wear off after the procedure is complete.

 These effects may include sleepiness or shakiness on their feet.
 After-effects such as these are normal and should fade with rest.
 You may also notice a temporary lack of appetite in your cat as they recover.

 Due to the effects of a general anesthetic, your cat will likely experience slight nausea and lose some of its appetites after its surgical procedure.
 When you feed them after surgery, try something light and small such as fish or chicken.
 While you may also give them regular food, ensure that they only receive a quarter of their usual portion.

 If you notice your cat is not eating after surgery, do not worry — this is normal, but watch them closely.
 Your cat's appetite should return within about 24 hours after its operation.
 By that point, your pet can gradually begin to eat its regular food again.
 If you find that your pet's appetite hasn't returned within 48 hours, get in touch with your veterinarian or veterinary surgeon, as loss of appetite can indicate pain or infection.